Showing posts with label Organisational Change. Show all posts

 The Elements of Organisational Change Management

 Organisations operate within an ever-changing environment and must constantly adapt and evolve to meet these changes.
-Low-performing organisations will react to change least effectively, as they prefer to hire extra staff, rather than high-performing organisations, who look at how they operate to improve their efficiency to negate the need to hire additional staff.
+Low-performing organisations will react to change least effectively, as they prefer to hire extra staff.
+In contrast, high-performing organisations look at how they operate to improve their efficiency to negate the need to hire additional staff.

-Hiring staff is expensive and can lead to further inefficiencies if those staff are hired full-time to fulfil a part-time need.
-Inexperienced staff who are new to the organisation often fill spare time by undertaking unproductive menial tasks that add little value to the efficiency and profitability of the organisation.
+Hiring staff is expensive and can lead to further inefficiencies if hired full-time to fulfil a part-time need.
+Inexperienced staff new to the organisation often fill their spare time by undertaking unproductive menial tasks that add little value to the organisation's efficiency and profitability.

 The type of organisational change varies according to the size, sector, and volatility of the organisation’s environment.
 Some of these changes may evolve due to: